-However, YECs will say that's because God created the universe with the "appearance of age".
+Well, to explain cosmology and geology, YECs will say that God created the universe with the "appearance of age".
 Just as God created Adam and Eve, not as babies, but as adults, He did the same with the universe.

 Here is a video we put together that explains a bit more what carbon dating is, as well as provides a more in-depth understanding of the topic:

 So OECs are pointing to carbon and radiometric dating to substantiate their beliefs, while YECs are showing that these methods are unreliable.

 There are many different directions you can go with this.
 People will quote 2 Peter 3:8, to show that there are differences in our understanding of time and that of God.

 And when you begin to study Relativity and see how time itself was created, and that time can be different from different relative view points, etc. things can get very tricky.
 But we are not going to get tricky, because this is more of an introductory blog.

 The important thing to understand is that there are 2 primary beliefs (within the Christian community) for how the universe came about, and with both views the Christians are true and sincere, and both have good and interesting reasons for their beliefs, and it is worth studying the evidence for yourself.

 We don't know exactly when it was created, but we know WHO created it, and that God created us in HIS image, that we didn't evolve from ape-like ancestors, but that God truly created us.

 Here is a video we put together which goes over what we have just discussed.